ezEngine/docs-src/pages/docs/physics/special/physx-rope-component.md

 ## Component Properties

-* `AnchorA`, `AnchorB`: [References](../../scenes/object-references.md) to objects whose position determine where the rope will start and end.
-If only one anchor is used, the position of the object with the rope component is used as the other end.
+* `Anchor`: A [reference](../../scenes/object-references.md) to an object whose position determines where the rope ends.

-* `AttachToA`, `AttachToB`: Whether the rope will be tied to the respective anchor location.
-If the anchor is attached to a [dynamic actor](../actors/physx-dynamic-actor-component.md), the rope will pull that actor.
+* `AttachToOrigin`, `AttachToAnchor`: Whether the rope is fixed at the origin or anchor location.
+If the respective object is attached to a [dynamic actor](../actors/physx-dynamic-actor-component.md), the rope will pull that actor.
 Otherwise, the rope will be fixed at that static location.
-If the rope is not attached to the anchor, the respective end is free to move around.
+If the rope is not attached at one or both ends it is free to move away from there.

 * `Mass`: The total mass of the rope.
 It will be distributed equally among all pieces.

-* `Pieces`: Of how many individual pieces the rope is made up.
+* `Pieces`: How many individual pieces the rope is made up of.
 More pieces look prettier, but cost more performance and may decrease the simulation stability.

+* `Slack`: How much slack the rope has.
+A value of zero means the rope is hung perfectly straight between its anchors.
+Positive values make the rope sag downwards.
+Negative values are also allowed, they make the rope hang upside down.
+This is useful to create a longer rope that shouldn't spawn inside the ground.
+The rope can thus be placed above the ground and it will simply fall down after creation.

 * `Thickness`: How thick the simulated rope is.
 This may be very different from how thick it is rendered.
 A thinner rope will have more simulation issues, such as tunneling through other geometry.